gerard-ricardo/fert-model/README.md

 ## Note

-This is a 'cleaned script' with reduced functionality.
+ - This is a 'cleaned script' with reduced functionality.
+ - Typical run times are ~2.5 minutes fora test